Education for All

 Along these lines, UNESCO can play a unique role in contributing to harmonizing educational statistics and disseminating such data around the world.
 UNESCO's contribution seems to be particularly critical for Brazil, as an E-9 country.
 Therefore, it still faces problems to achieve basic quality education for all, which is essential:

 - to reduce infant mortality rates,

 - to assure sustainable development, peace and democracy

-The 2013/4 Education for All Global Monitoring Report will show why education is pivotal for development in a rapidly changing world.
-It will explain how investing wisely in teachers, and other reforms aimed at strengthening equitable learning, transform the long-term prospects of people and societies.
-Equity and quality education will be pivotal in the post 2015 agenda.
+The 2013/4 Education for All Global Monitoring Report shows why education is pivotal for development in a rapidly changing world.
+It explains how investing wisely in teachers, and other reforms aimed at strengthening equitable learning, transform the long-term prospects of people and societies.
+Equity and quality education are pivotal in the post 2015 agenda.

 - Thematic Note 2013 (PDF)

 - Full report EN | ES | FR